 A line edit is when an editor goes through every line of your work and fixes grammar, punctuation, sentence structure, and verifies works cited.

-This service will look different for different books.
+This service will look different for various books.
 For example if you are submitting a novel, the layout will include formatting the document so that it is ready for the printer/ebook upload.
-Included is a title page, half title page, copyright, dedication, etc (note that you must submit all of this information for it to be included in your book.
+Included is a title page, half title page, copyright, dedication, etc (note that you must submit all of this information for it to be included in your book.)

 If your book is a cookbook, your format will include adding the pictures and headers, table of contents, as well as everything mentioned above.
 (We will only format and include what you submit to us in your manuscript.)If your book is an illustrated children's book the layout includes everything mentioned above, if submitted as well as the text added to each page.
 If you do not know how to add text to an image and then convert it to a PDF for print, then paying for a layout is a necessity.

-A cover design includes a graphic artist who will make you a cover according to your genre specifications.
+A cover design includes a graphic artist who will make a cover according to your genre specifications.
 Genres have different cover styles so that readers will recognize their favorite genres off-hand.
 You will have 3 opportunities to give feedback to the designer.
-After the three feedback sessions you will be charged $50 for each change afterthat.
+After the three feedback sessions you will be charged $50 for each change after that.

 Graphic Artists do not draw covers.
 They use a combination of artwork, clipart, text design and photographs to create your cover.
 If you want custom artwork for your cover please hire an illustrator for one page.